 Also known as Lollyfish, Sand Sifting Sea Cucumber, Thomas Sea Cucumber, Tiger's Tail, Trepang.

-Found singly or in groups, with their posterior firmly attached in a recess, over rubble and sandy areas, of coral reefs.
+Found singly or in pickles, with their posterior firmly attached in a recess, over rubble and sandy areas, of coral reefs.
 This is the largest sea cucumber in the Western Atlantic

 They feed on algae and detritus.